davidepavani/Tengu/README.md

  - At least one hand

 ## How To Download
-Go to [Releases](https://github.com/davidepavani/Tengu/releases) page and download the last portable.zip
+Go to [Releases](https://github.com/davidepavani/Tengu/releases) page and download the last .zip for your OS

 ## Functionalities
  - Latest Episodes